lose-af/losenone-pages/pages/en/docs/public_files/guild_rules.md

 6.Once the guild has been registered for over 3 months without violating any rules or regulations, the guild master can apply for an exclusive guild page on our official community website.
 (The content of the guild's exclusive page needs to be submitted by the guild master and this content must not violate any community rules.)

-7. Prohibited Behaviors:
+7.Prohibited Behaviors:

 - Slandering and provoking other guilds is strictly prohibited, Once found, those involved will join arbitration group chat awaiting for arbitration and will be punished base on the nature and servereness of their acts according to the regulations and rules of the server. (this applies to all players)
 - Any form of sabotage including but not limit to the destruction of the buildings and infrastructure of other guilds is strictly prohibited and all offenders will be permanently removed from server’s whitelist and subjectto further punishment.
 - Deliberately monopolizing key resources is also forbidden, Once found, the offenders involved will be removed from server’s whitelist and subject to further punishments.
 - The guild is forbidden to recruit a new member via private chat or any other form until the new player has played in the server for 24 hrs.
 In violation of this rule, the guild will be banned for recruiting any new member for at least one week.

 ## Q&A